garrandall/popular-music-data/tracks/topsy-ii-cozy-cole.md

 And when the night is cloudy
 There is still a light that shines on me
 Shine on until tomorrow, let it be
-When i wake up to the sound of music
+When I wake up to the sound of music
 Mother mary comes to me
 Speaking words of wisdom, let it be, let it be
 Let it be, let it be